Cengizcpr/apartmansitepanel/README.md

-# Apartman ve Site Yönetim Paneli
+# Other Apartman Yonetim System

 ## Used Architecture
 |İsim            |Teknoloji                      |Port                         |